PerhapsSomeone/ProjectAulium/README.md

 # Project Aulium

-Project Aulium is a social network based on a modified blockchain to ensure protection from censorship and manipulation.
+Project Aulium is a blockchain implemented in JS with support for storing arbritrary JSON data.
 All actions taken by users are trackable and can be verified to ensure they have not been tampered with.

 ## The currency